mfrontz/i501-final/README.md

 ## Algorithm Description

 The app presents 3 pre-designed data visualizations (choropleth map, line graph, and bar chart) which the user can customize using a set of data filters.
+The visualizations were designed to:

+- maximize the use of the available variables in the dataset
+- match the data to a visualization type that would appropriate and easy to understand
+- present different aspects of the available data in each visualization type

 The variables used in the data visualizations are set by the filter selections, so when the user changes a filter selection, the visualizations update automatically in real-time.